Rep. Brenda Lawrence Slams Trump For Omarosa Comments

 According to CNN, U.S. Representative Brenda Lawrence criticized President Trump for the recent comments he made about former White House aide Omarosa Manigault Newman, claiming that he should be ashamed of himself.

-Lawrence’s public rebuke of the President comes just a day after he attacked his former aide via Twitter for recently writing a tell all book about her time at the White House and subsequently releasing secret recordings of both himself and Chief of Staff John Kelly.
+Lawrence’s public rebuke of the president comes just a day after he attacked his former aide via Twitter for recently writing a tell-all book about her time at the White House and subsequently releasing secret recordings of both himself and Chief of Staff John Kelly.
 On Tuesday morning, Trump tweeted, “When you give a crazed, crying lowlife a break, and give her a job at the White House, I guess it just didn’t work out.
 Good work by General Kelly for quickly firing that dog.”

-After being asked about her Republican colleagues reactions to President Trump’s scathing tweet, Lawrence grew increasingly frustrated, saying, “To hear this is insulting.
+After being asked about her Republican colleagues’ reactions to President Trump’s scathing tweet, Lawrence grew increasingly frustrated, saying, “To hear this is insulting.
 And then we have the President of the United States, who took an oath to serve, protect, defend, and here he is destroying relationships and not having the political understanding or compassion to understand the power and the damage his words make every single time he does it.”

 “It is so frustrating,” she said.